-The best AirPlay speakers let you stream music, podcasts or audiobooks from your iPhone or iPad directly to a speaker in your home.
-This means you can enjoy room-filling sound from your phone without the need for a more complex entertainment set-up.
+The best AirPlay speakers allow you to stream music, podcasts or audiobooks from your iPhone or iPad directly to a speaker in your home.
+The big advantage of this is that you can enjoy room-filling sound from your phone without the need for a more complex entertainment set-up.

 AirPlay is the name of Apple’s wireless streaming standard.
 So, maybe without knowing it, if you already own Apple products, like iPhones, iPads, an Apple TV or even an Apple HomePod, you're probably using AirPlay.

-But to make the most of AirPlay and the products you have already, you need some AirPlay speakers.
-This is why we’ve selected our favorite AirPlay-friendly speakers in our guide below.
-Because although there are many smart speakers on the market to choose from, not all of them will play nicely with your current Apple devices.
+But to make the most of AirPlay and the products you already own, you need some AirPlay speakers.
+This is why we’ve selected our favorite AirPlay-friendly speakers in the guide below.
+Although there are many smart speakers on the market to choose from these days, not all of them will play nicely with your current Apple devices.

 Back in 2019, AirPlay 2 – the next generation of Apple's cutting-edge proprietary wireless platform – arrived on the scene.
-This turned the Apple streaming standard into a proper multi-room platform – it even added Siri integration into wireless speakers that never would've had it before, too.
+This turned the Apple streaming standard into a proper multi-room platform – it even added Siri integration into wireless speakers, which never would've had it included before.

 That’s when AirPlay was also added to more devices, including Samsung TVs.
 A few years on, and even more TV brands have at least three or four TV options with AirPlay, including LG, Sony and Vizio, too.